 Connecting with Trojan alumni and industry professionals can clarify and define career interests in a variety of fields while making valuable connections.
 Being part of the USC community means you are already part of an amazing global network!
 We encourage you to take advantage of all the networking resources available to you, all of which can be found here.

 Networking Strategy Step-by-Step Guide

-1. Start with who you know: classmates, friends, family, and community membersLet everyone know that you are exploring careers and/or internship/job searching.
+1. Start with who you know: classmates, faculty, friends, family, and community membersLet everyone know that you are exploring careers and/or internship/job searching.
 Do not underestimate the potential contacts your community might know!
-Also, consider your professors since many remain in contact with their former students and support organizations and professionals in their respective industries/disciplines.
+For example, you can start with your professors since many remain in contact with their former students and support organizations and professionals in their respective industries/disciplines.

 2. Find new connections through USC, social media platforms, and professional associations

 Find alumni with similar interests and skill sets using the Trojan Network, and LinkedIn.
 Use social media to identify people with commonalities or similar careers/fields of interests- Instagram, Facebook, and Twitter are great places to start!

 The USC Career Center recommends starting with these top 3 networking resources:

 One of the most advantageous resources for USC Trojans is the Trojan Network, our exclusive networking and mentorship platform.
 It only takes a few minutes to register and find alumni contacts that have volunteered to offer advice and mentorship throughout your time at USC and beyond.

 - Once logged in, select the “Network” tab at the top.
 This will display a complete list of alumni on the platform.

 - Filter and find alumni by industry, degree/major(s), geographic location, help topic(s), USC communities, and more.